sanjibroy360/sanjib-roy-developer-portfolio/README.md

 - Email: [sanjibroy.dev@gmail.com](mailto:sanjibroy.dev@gmail.com) <br/>

 ## License

 Feel free to use this repository for learning and personal purposes.
-If you decide to publish it online, please ensure to include a mandatory attribution link to [sanjibroy.com](https://sanjibroy.com/)
+If you decide to publish it online, please ensure to include a mandatory attribution link to [sanjibroy.com](https://sanjibroy.com/).
+For more details, view the [MIT License](https://github.com/sanjibroy360/sanjib-roy-developer-portfolio/blob/master/LICENSE).